freenas/freenas-docs/userguide/system.rst

 actioned.

-Before creating a bug report or feature request, ensure that an existing report does not already exist at
+Before creating a bug report or feature request, ensure that an existing report does not already exist at |bug-tracker-link|.
-|bug-tracker-link|.
 If a similar issue is already present and has not been marked *Closed* or *Resolved*, comment on that issue, adding new information to help solve it.
-If similar issues have already been *Closed* or *Resolved*, create a new issue and refer to the previous issue.
+When similar issues are *Closed* or *Resolved*, create a new issue and refer to the previous issue.

 .. note:: Update the system to the latest version of STABLE and retest before reporting an issue.
 Newer versions of the software